monisha-max/INTELLITAX_GROUP6/README.md

 open .auth>MONGO_URI
 remove the existing url and setup your MONGO_URI<be>

-Sign in to MongoDB Atlas and navigate to your cluster.
+Sign in to MongoDB Atlas and navigate to your cluster.<br>
-Click on the "Connect" button, then choose "Connect your application."
+Click on the "Connect" button, then choose "Connect your application."<br>
-Copy the provided connection string, replacing <password> with your database user's password.
+Copy the provided connection string, replacing <password> with your database user's password.<br>

 # Running the application